Table of Contents

 - Am I interpreting what was said correctly?

 - Why do I feel so triggered?

 - Is my reaction serving me in the best possible way?

 - How can I look at the situation differently?

 At this point, you are probably feeling very vulnerable and not thinking about the consequences of what you are saying.
-The less you say the better until you calm down and can effectively communicate with your partner and authentically and vulnerably express to them how you are feeling.
+The less you say, the better until you calm down, can effectively communicate with your partner, and can authentically and vulnerably express to them how you are feeling.

 4. Understanding and accepting your emotions

 Every relationship will have disagreements and arguments.
 What matters is how you and your partner deal with these issues.